juananpe/forum40/README.md

 ## Embedding generation and classification

 - The following steps are nessecary to get classification and embedding functionality.
 Calculating the BERT embeddings for new comments may take some time and can be accelated with a GPU.
 Once the embeddings are available in the database, training and using classifiers is very fast.
-All these processes can be accessed from https://localhost/api/ url.
+- All these processes can be accessed from https://localhost/api/ url, or https://<your_hostname>/api/ if you deployed the application on a server.
+In the following examples we assume a local installation:

 3. Embedding of comments (under Similarity-API :: https://localhost/api/similarity)
 - Optional: run embedding container on GPU server and and configure service-URL via `/api/similarity/embeddings/set-service-url`